 Hyperactivity is a common presenting symptom among children seen in psychiatric clinics, and refers to an excessive level of activity which is sufficiently sustained to become a serious source of complaint.
-Until recently interest in the hyperactive child was confined to the psychia-As a result, most of the information currently availtric literature. able deals with questions of diagnosis and treatment.
-The psychological functioning of the hyperactive child has received little attention, although some information on it has been presented in the form of inci-In order to meet this need for objective, controlled dental findings. data, a research project, in which the writer participated, was designed to study the behaviour of hyperactive children in a variety of The specific concern of the experiment reported in test situations. the present thesis was the behaviour of hyperactive children in a controlled learning situation, using a concept formation task.
+Until recently interest in the hyperactive child was confined to the psychiatric literature.
+As a result, most of the information currently available deals with questions of diagnosis and treatment.
+The psychological functioning of the hyperactive child has received little attention, although some information on it has been presented in the form of incidental findings.
+In order to meet this need for objective, controlled data, a research project, in which the writer participated, was designed to study the behaviour of hyperactive children in a variety of test situations.
+The specific concern of the experiment reported in the present thesis was the behaviour of hyperactive children in a controlled learning situation, using a concept formation task.